MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/configure-devops-pipeline.md

 [All templates](./azd-templates.md) include a GitHub Actions pipeline configuration file called `azure-dev.yml`, located in the `.github/workflow` directory.
 This configuration file deploys your app whenever code is pushed to the main branch.

 To configure the pipeline, you need to give GitHub permission to deploy to Azure on your behalf.
-Authorize GitHub by creating a Azure service principle stored in a GitHub secret named `AZURE_CREDENTIALS`.
+Authorize GitHub by creating an Azure service principle stored in a GitHub secret named `AZURE_CREDENTIALS`.

 1. Run the following command to create the Azure service principle and configure the pipeline: